exadel-inc/etoolbox-authoring-kit/docs/md/injectors.md

 }
 ```

 Some filters are supplied out of the box.
-E.g., `NonGhostPredicate` allows filtering out "ghost component" resources (those with the resource type "*wcm/msm/components/ghost*").
-The `NonNullPredicate` filters out invalid/null
+E.g., `NonGhostFilter` allows filtering out "ghost component" resources (those with the resource type "*wcm/msm/components/ghost*").
+The `NonNullFilter` filters out invalid/null children.
-children.

 Note: the `@Children` annotation can be used with either a field, a method, or a constructor argument.
 When using with a
 constructor, write it like `(@Children @Named("path") List<ListItemModel> argument)` or